ozanbaskan/fill-labs-recruitment/README.md

 ```

-note: default port is 3001 for backend, if you change the port you need the change apiUrl from frontend config file
+note: default port is 3001 for backend, if you change the port you need to change apiUrl from frontend config file

 ### Start the frontend page with development mode or by building: